jgerstmayr/EXUDYN/docs/RST/Examples/openAIgymNLinkAdvanced.rst

        else:
            verbose = 0 #turn on without tensorboard

-       # here the model is loaded (either for vectorized or scalar environmentÂ´using SAC or A2C).
+       # here the model is loaded (either for vectorized or scalar environment´using SAC or A2C).
        def getModel(flagContinuous, myEnv, modelType='SAC', learning_starts = 100,
                        learning_rate=8e-4, batch_size=128, use_sde = True, tau = 0.005, gamma = 0.99):